christiskatsouris/ClusterPredictiveLURM/README.md

 - Müller, U. K., & Watson, M. W. (2022).
 Spatial Unit Roots.

+- Abadie, A., Athey, S., Imbens, G. W., & Wooldridge, J. (2017).
+When should you adjust standard errors for clustering?
+(No. w24003).
+National Bureau of Economic Research.

 - Basu, Sumanta, and Suhasini Subba Rao (2022).
 "Graphical models for nonstationary time series."
 Annals of Statistics (forthcoming).

 - Hagemann, A. (2022).
 "Permutation inference with a finite number of heterogeneous clusters".
 Review of Economics and Statistics (forthcoming).